Best tablet for students 2024

 Why you can trust Android Central

-It's easy to see why the tablet market is dominated by the likes of Apple and Samsung.
+It's easy to see why the likes of Apple and Samsung dominate the tablet market.
 These are the most reliable options on the market, are more durable than others, and pack the most features compared to the competition.
-But if you're trying to figure out what the best student tablet is, there are a few things to take into consideration.
+But if you're trying to figure out the best student tablet, there are a few things to consider.

-Any of these tablets are capable of running video calling apps or services, so that's not really much of a concern.
-But if you need to do any presentations, you'll be better suited for something like the iPad Air or the Galaxy Tab S9 thanks to the superior camera quality for video calls and high-quality displays.
-Apple and Samsung have also included features that ensure you remain in the center of the frame, at all times, thanks to built-in software capabilities.
+Any of these tablets can run video calling apps or services, so that's not really much of a concern.
+But if you need to do any presentations, you'll be better suited for something like the iPad Air or the Galaxy Tab S9, thanks to the superior camera quality for video calls and high-quality displays.
+Apple and Samsung have also included features that ensure you remain in the center of the frame at all times, thanks to built-in software capabilities.

-Lenovo's Chromebook Duet 3 is the only option on this list that includes a keyboard cover in the box, however, there are some first-party and third-party case options available for the others.
+Lenovo's Chromebook Duet 3 is the only option on this list that includes a keyboard cover in the box; however, some first-party and third-party case options are available for the others.

-When it comes to battery life, there isn't a single option on this list for the best student tablets that won't last at least eight hours.
-And the Tab S9 is arguably above the rest, as you'll be able to get up to 15 hours on a single charge unless you start messing around and are watching YouTube or Netflix instead of studying.
-If you need the tablet strictly for studies and homework alone, getting something like the Onyx Boox Note Air 3 with its week-long battery life would be a game-changer.
+Regarding battery life, there isn't a single option on this list for the best student tablets that won't last at least eight hours.
+And the Tab S9 is arguably above the rest, as you can get up to 15 hours on a single charge unless you start messing around and are watching YouTube or Netflix instead of studying.
+If you need the tablet strictly for studies and homework alone, getting something like the Onyx Boox Note Air 3, with its week-long battery life, would be a game-changer.

-There are some other features that might entice you to one tablet or another.
-For example, many of the best Samsung tablets include DeX mode, which gets rid of the basic Android interface in favor of a desktop-like one.
-This includes using apps in different windows, as opposed to relying on multitasking gestures.
+Other features might entice you to one tablet or another.
+For example, many of the best Samsung tablets include DeX mode, which removes the basic Android interface in favor of a desktop-like one.
+This includes using apps in different windows instead of relying on multitasking gestures.

 Bottom line